macnick/mapply/README.md

 3. Ability to delete a workout
 4. Ability to edit a workout
 5. Ability to sort workouts bu dist/dur or speed
-6. Fix the objects inheritance
-7. Create better error messages for form validation
+6. Create better error messages for form validation
-8. Position the map to show all the workouts
+7. Position the map to show all the workouts
-9. Ability to draw lines and shapes instead of points
+8. Ability to draw lines and shapes instead of points

-10. Geocode location from coordinates (Faro, Portugal)
+9. Geocode location from coordinates (Faro, Portugal)
-11. Display weather for workouts time and place
+10. Display weather for workouts time and place

 # How to Install and Run in Your Computer